Racecourse Guide

 High draws at 5f and 6f straight are worth paying a premium for at Haydock

 The stands-rail advantage is one of the most replicated biases in northern flat racing.
-HRB data across 783 combined sprint races shows stalls 1-3 consistently underperforming in 8+ runner fields.
+Stalls data across 783 combined sprint races shows stalls 1-3 consistently underperforming in 8+ runner fields.
 At double-figure odds, paying above the implied price for a high-drawn runner is structurally justified — the bias is real, not theoretical.
 The bias amplifies in fields of 12 or more.

 🔄